FRIDAY

 9:00 am: Have breakfast at WILSON'S. They make their own bread and that means killer breakfast sandwiches.
 Lox on an eggy jalapeno-cheddar bagel, yes, please!
 Sit on one of the rocking chairs out front and enjoy the sights and sounds of small town living.

 10:00 pm: Explore Main Street, Kent.
 Check out the shops offering local artisan work, gifts and clothing in the welcoming village atmosphere.
 Duck into the charming HOUSE OF BOOKS and pick up a book on the Appalachian Trail that passes through town.
 This wonderful bookstore is one of the last independent bookstores left in Connecticut.
 Peruse some of the staff picks.
 They have hand-written personal reviews tagged to the book displays.
 Next door is a delightful tiny market called WOODFORD'S that sells local produce and baked goods.
-Just a few paces down the sidewalk is HERON GALLERY where one can find pottery, stylish kitchenware, artisan clothing, and a delightful children’s nook.
+Just a few paces down the sidewalk is HERON SHOP where one can find pottery, stylish kitchenware, artisan clothing, and a delightful children’s nook.
 A great gift spot.

 11:00 am: RT FACTS DESIGN AND ANTIQUES has been a secret source for interior designers for over 30 years.
 What draws them is the 7,000 sq foot museum-like showroom with soaring ceilings, the quirky, interesting antiques paired with sleek contemporary pieces, designed and made right in Kent.
 This location has the “wow” factor.
 Sit in the oversized marble throne chair and gaze up at the big polished steel mobile floating above.
 Kids love the seek-and-find challenge sheets.
 Come on the Second Saturday May-September for the charming KENT FLOWER MARKET on the front steps.